 First in Human Study of KO-539 in Relapsed or Refractory Acute Myeloid Leukemia

-This first-in-human (FIH) dose-escalation and dose-validation/expansion study will assess KO-539, a menin-MLL(KMT2A) inhibitor, in patients with refractory or relapsed acute myeloid leukemia (AML).
+This first-in-human (FIH) dose-escalation and dose-validation/expansion study will assess ziftomenib (KO-539), a menin-MLL(KMT2A) inhibitor, in patients with relapsed or refractory acute myeloid leukemia (AML).

 - Refractory or relapsed AML defined as the reappearance of > 5% blasts in the bone marrow and who have also failed or are ineligible for any approved standard of care therapies, including HSCT.